 \section{Introduction}

-Since its development the Density Functional Theory (DFT) \cite{Hohenberg1964,Kohn1965} has been applied successfully to a wide variety of systems \cite{Jones2015}.
-For some elements however, the Local Density Approximation (LDA)\cite{Ceperley1980} or the Generalized Gradient Approximation (GGA)\cite{Perdew1996} have a tendency to overdelocalize electrons, due both to the self interaction error and to the approximate description of interaction effects.
-This error is particularly visible on systems containing localized $d$ or $f$ orbitals, such as transition metal oxides or lanthanides and actinides compound.
-To address this problem, and more generally to improve these functionals or the limitations of DFT concerning excited states, several methods have been designed, such as e.g. hybrid functionals, the GW method\cite{Onida2002}, DFT+$U$\cite{Anisimov1991,Anisimov1994,Himmetoglu2014}, DFT+DMFT\cite{Georges1996,Kotliar2006}.
+Since its development, the density functional theory (DFT)~\cite{Hohenberg1964,Kohn1965} has been applied successfully to a wide variety of systems~\cite{Jones2015}.
+For some elements however, the local density approximation (LDA)~\cite{Ceperley1980} or the generalized gradient approximation (GGA)~\cite{Perdew1996} have a tendency to overdelocalize electrons, due both to the self-interaction error and to the approximate description of interaction effects.
+This error is particularly visible on systems containing localized $d$ or $f$ orbitals, such as transition metal oxides or lanthanide and actinide compounds.
+To address this problem, and more generally to improve these functionals or the limitations of DFT concerning excited states, several methods have been designed, such as, e.g., hybrid functionals, the $GW$ method~\cite{Onida2002}, DFT+$U$~\cite{Anisimov1991,Anisimov1994,Himmetoglu2014}, and the combination of DFT and dynamical mean field theory (DFT+DMFT)~\cite{Georges1996,Kotliar2006}.

-More specifically, the description of systems that contain atoms with spatially localized atomic orbitals (such as $d$ or $f$) requires a dedicated treatment, because the large electronic interaction between electrons inside these orbitals needs to be taken into account.
-It can be handled at the static mean field level (in DFT+$U$) or in dynamical mean field theory (DMFT).
+More specifically, the description of systems that contain atoms with spatially localized atomic orbitals (such as $d$ or $f$) requires a dedicated treatment, because the large electronic interactions between electrons inside these orbitals need to be taken into account.
+It can be handled at the static mean field level (in DFT+$U$) or in DMFT.